stg-tud/MUBench/README.md

 ## Run Scripts

-1. [Download PyYAML](http://pyyaml.org/wiki/PyYAML) to somewhere on you machine.
+1. [Download PyYAML](http://pyyaml.org/wiki/PyYAML) to somewhere on your machine.
 2. Unzip the package and install with `python setup.py install`.
 3. Run `scripts/verify.py` to check correct setup.
 4. Run the script of your choice (see file header for documentation).